 One can easily be confused when you do a pregnancy test and see a faint line.
 What is its meaning?
 Well, it can be caused by several things.
 Keep reading to know the possible reasons for a paint line to appear on a pregnancy test and what you should do next.

 What can a pregnancy test faint line mean?

-Taking a pregnancy test can cause some tension whether you are trying for your first pregnancy or not.
+Taking a pregnancy test can cause tension whether you are trying for your first pregnancy or not.
 Also, it’s normal to experience some trouble when interpreting the result.

 How does a home pregnancy test work?

 The same cells that develop into the placenta, remove waste products, supply nutrients to the fetus, and perform other vital functions are the ones that release hCG into the bloodstream.
-Therefore, a pregnancy test can only detect hCG after the egg has been fertilized and implanted in the uterus, and this process occurs 6 to 12 days after ovulation.
+Therefore, a pregnancy test can only detect hCG after the egg has been fertilised and implanted in the uterus, and this process occurs 6 to 12 days after ovulation.

 How early will a home pregnancy test be accurate?

 In theory, hCG levels in urine are usually high enough to be detected five days before your next period.